[Book Review] How Do I Sexy? By Mx Nillin Lore

 • Masturbation is not physically harmful in any way.
 It will not cause you to go blind (do people still believe that one?), cause you to grow more body hair, cause your penis to shrink, or lead to infertility.
 If you have a vulva, masturbation will not “permanently stretch” your vagina or otherwise damage your genitals.

 • Masturbation is also not emotionally harmful in any way.
-(Though shame around it can be emotionally damaging – but that’s why we’re working on getting rid of that shame, not getting rid of masturbation!)
+(Though shame around it can be emotionally damaging.
+But that’s why we’re working on getting rid of that shame, not getting rid of masturbation!)

 • In fact, masturbation can have some positive health benefits!
 It can help you to sleep, boost your mood, relieve stress, relieve pain (especially menstrual cramps), and improve your self-esteem.
 For people with penises, a 2004 study showed that more frequent ejaculation correlated with a decreased risk of prostate cancer!